Posted on April 03 2017

 The Most Common Mistakes When Using an Ice Pack

-Placing the Ice Pack on Unprotected Skin: When you’ve got a burn, scrape, blemish, or severe pain, you want the healing relief of a cold compress straight away.
+Ice Pack Application on Unprotected Skin: When you’ve got a burn, scrape, blemish, or severe pain, you want the healing relief of a cold compress straight away.
 However, slapping an ice pack on unprotected skin can actually lead to further damage if you aren’t careful such as frostbite.
 When you expose skin to cold, it will reduce pain and swelling, but it can also stop flow of blood.
 With this in mind, always wrap your ice pack in a clean towel or cloth to administer helpful, but regulated cold.

 Applying the Pack for Too Long: As an ice pack can disrupt the flow of blood if applied directly to the skin, it can also do damage to protected skin if left on for too long, like while you’re sleeping.
 When an ice pack is left in the same spot for too long, you run the risk of causing nerve damage, which is almost always a permanent condition.
 Avoid further misery by following any instructions given by a doctor.
 If you’re using a home-made pack and are not sure how long to apply the cold compress, a good rule of thumb is to remove the pack after ten minutes and wait at least another five before reapplying.
 The key is to give your skin a rest when you feel able.